ubc-vision/bootstrapping-human-optical-flow-and-pose/README.md

 ## Pre-computed Mesh Transformer (METRO) and Deep Dual Consecutive Network for Human Pose Estimation (DCPose) estimates

-Our pre-computed METRO and DCPose estimates must be downloaded in order to run the framework.
+Our pre-computed METRO and DCPose estimates on the Human3.6M must be downloaded in order to run the framework.
 This can be done by simply downloading the folders [metro_estimates_h36m](https://drive.google.com/drive/folders/1w4lOmWpRwNDm88B__YB3_w2pcatcFwu0?usp=share_link) and
 [dcpose_estimates_h36m](https://drive.google.com/drive/folders/13Js77b5LjDC1YzEJh268jfZjGWeZkpM3?usp=share_link).

 ## Finetuning human optical flow and pose using our framework